Adriwin06/Blender-Burnout-Paradise-Assets-Manager/README.md

 2. **Install the Add-on in Blender:**
    - Open Blender and go to `Edit > Preferences > Add-ons`.
    - Click on `Install...` and select the downloaded ZIP file or the specific script files.
-   - Enable the add-on by checking the box next to `Batch Import Burnout Paradise`.
+   - Enable the add-ons by checking the box next to each script you want to use.

 3. **Ensure Dependencies are Installed:**
    - Make sure [DGIorio's Burnout Paradise Blender tools](https://drive.google.com/file/d/14rUHXb6-Pvbi-Bxcg-CWJaEEjGtFpV-4/view) and [JeBobs' Burnout Paradise Blender Helpers](https://github.com/JeBobs/blender_burnout_paradise_helpers) are installed and enabled.

+### If it didn't worked
+- Open the ZIP file
+- Drag and drop all Python files in `%appdata%\Blender Foundation\Blender\blender.version\scripts\addons`.
+- Restart Blender
+- Go to `Edit > Preferences > Add-ons`.
+- Enable the add-ons by checking the box next to each script you want to use.

 ## How to Use